 Place du Trocadéro

 The Place du Trocadéro is a beautiful plaza located in Paris, France.
 It offers stunning views of the Eiffel Tower and is a popular spot for tourists and locals alike.
-The plaza is home to several notable landmarks, including the Palais de Chaillot and the Musée d’Orsay.
+The plaza has several notable landmarks, including the Palais de Chaillot and the Musée d’Orsay.

 Catacombs of Paris